YawBrefo/Drone_data_on_banana_plantation/README.md

 ## Overview

-`A05_Banana_census.ipynb` converts ML detection outputs (CSVs + GeoTIFF tiles) into a geolocated boundary clipped GeoJSON of banana plants, with each point vector classified as either a **Parent** stalk or a **Sucker** offshoot using DSM-derived surface height.
+`A05_Banana_census.ipynb` converts the ML detection outputs (CSVs + GeoTIFF tiles) into a geolocated boundary clipped GeoJSON of banana plants, with each point vector classified as either a **Parent** stalk or a **Sucker** offshoot using DSM-derived surface height.
 This is for a plantation block ideal for extending to large field sizes.

 ---